Al Jolson: Early life

 Asa Yoelson was born in the village of Srednike (סרעדניק), now known as Seredžius, near Kaunas in Lithuania, then part of the Russian Empire.
 He was the fifth and youngest child of Nechama "Naomi" (née Cantor, c.
-1858–1895; נחמה נאַאָמי קאַנטאָר) and Moses Rubin Yoelson (c.
-1858–1945; מאָיסע רובין יאָעלסאָנ); his four siblings were Rose (c.
+1858–1895) and Moses Rubin Yoelson (c.
+1858–1945); his four siblings were Rose (c.
 1879–1939), Etta (c.
 1880–1948), another sister who died in infancy, and Hirsch (Harry) (c.
 1882–1953).
 Jolson did not know his date of birth, as birth records were not kept at that time in that region, and he gave his birth year as 1885.

 In 1891, his father, who was qualified as a rabbi and cantor, moved to New York City to secure a better future for his family.
-By 1894, Moses Yoelson could afford to pay the fare to bring Nechama and their four children to the U.S. By the time they arrived—as steerage passengers on the SS Umbria arriving at the Port of New York on April 9, 1894—he had found work as a cantor at Talmud Torah Congregation in the Southwest Waterfront neighborhood of Washington, D.C., where the family was reunited.
+By 1894, Moses Yoelson could afford to pay the fare to bring Nechama and their four children to the U.S. By the time they arrived—as steerage passengers on the RMS Umbria arriving at the Port of New York on April 9, 1894—he had found work as a cantor at Talmud Torah Congregation in the Southwest Waterfront neighborhood of Washington, D.C., where the family was reunited.

 Jolson's mother, Naomi, died at 37 in early 1895, and he was in a state of withdrawal for seven months.
 He spent time at the St. Mary's Industrial School for Boys, a progressive reformatory/home for orphans run by the Xaverian Brothers in Baltimore.
 After being introduced to show business in 1895 by Al Reeves, Asa and Hirsch became fascinated by it, and by 1897 the brothers were singing for coins on local street corners, using the names "Al" and "Harry".
 They often used the money to buy tickets to the National Theatre.
 They spent most of their days working different jobs as a team.